kanishkmorey/kanishkmorey/README.md

 - 👋 Hi, I’m @kanishkmorey
-- 👀 I’m interested in web development
+- 👀 I’m interested in creating new programs
-- 🌱 I’m currently learning JavaScript and CSS
+- 🌱 I’m currently learning C and javascript
-- 📫 How to reach me kanishkmorey7@gmail.com
+- 📫 How to reach me kanishkmorey5@gmail.com

 <!---
 kanishkmorey/kanishkmorey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.